Signal overspill

 Signal overspill is the receiving of a broadcast signal outside of its geographical target area.
 Radio frequencies have no way of obeying geographical borders and licensing arrangements, and the extent of overspill depends on where broadcast transmitters are sited and their power.
 In addition to traditional transmitters, overspill occurs when the footprint of a satellite is greater than that needed to serve its target audience.

 Transmitters located near to international borders may overspill into a large part of a neighbouring country, for example the signal from Republic of Ireland broadcaster 2RN's Clermont Carn site can be picked up in a large swathe of Northern Ireland, and vice versa BBC broadcasts can be picked up in the Republic.
+Another example is signal overspill within the Indonesia–Malaysia–Singapore growth triangle.